 Al Gore Biography

 Al Gore married the former Mary Elizabeth Atchison (nicknamed ‘Tipper) in 1970.
 They had four children: Karenna (b.
 1973), Kristin (b.
 1977), Sarah (b.
 1979), and Albert Gore III (b.
 1980).
-After 40 years of marriage, Al and Tipper Gore announced in June of 2010 that they were separating… Tipper was once known as a leading advocate against violent and explicit lyrics in popular music… Al Gore has an undergraduate degree from Harvard, where he once roomed with actor Tommy Lee Jones… Gore attended graduate classes at Vanderbilt University’s schools of divinity and law, but did not pursue a degree from either… During the 2000 campaign it was often reported that Gore claimed he had invented the Internet; the actual quote, from a CNN interview on March 9 of 1999, was: “During my service in the United States Congress, I took the initiative in creating the Internet”… Gore replaced Dan Quayle as vice president and was succeeded by Dick Cheney… Gore himself did not win the Oscar for An Inconvenient Truth; the award went to the film’s director, Davis Guggenheim.
-The film also earned an Oscar for Melissa Etheridge for her song, “I Need to Wake Up”… Gore shared the 2007 Nobel Prize with the Intergovernmental Panel on Climate Change, or IPCC.
+After 40 years of marriage, Al and Tipper Gore announced in June of 2010 that they had separated.
+They have never announced a formal divorce… Tipper Gore was once known as a leading advocate against violent and explicit lyrics in popular music… Al Gore has an undergraduate degree from Harvard, where he once roomed with actor Tommy Lee Jones… Al Gore attended graduate classes at Vanderbilt University’s schools of divinity and law, but did not pursue a degree from either… During the 2000 campaign it was often reported that Al Gore claimed he had invented the Internet; the actual quote, from a CNN interview on March 9, 1999, was: “During my service in the United States Congress, I took the initiative in creating the Internet”… Al Gore replaced Dan Quayle as vice president and was succeeded by Dick Cheney… Al Gore himself did not win the Oscar for An Inconvenient Truth; the award went to the film’s director, Davis Guggenheim.
+The film also earned an Oscar for Melissa Etheridge for her song, “I Need to Wake Up”… Al Gore shared the 2007 Nobel Prize with the Intergovernmental Panel on Climate Change, or IPCC.